Bandwidth/bandwidth.github.io/sdks/csharp.md

 ```
 nuget install Bandwidth.Sdk -OutputDirectory packages -Version 1.0.0-beta

-//This only adds the package to the disk.
-//The packages.config or dependency file needs to be modified to add it to the project.
 ```

+*Note This only adds the package to the disk.
+The packages.config or dependency file needs to be modified to add it to the project.

 ### Initialize Bandwidth Client